Tahawwur Hussain Rana: Charges of terrorism

 The United States District Court for the Northern District of Illinois found Rana not guilty of involvement in the 2008 Mumbai attacks but he was subsequently sentenced to 14 years of imprisonment on other charges on 17 January 2013.
 The verdict was met with disappointment by the Indian National Investigation Agency.
 Rana and Headley were tried in absentia in Bombay High Court for their involvement in the 2008 Mumbai attacks.
 Indian authorities actively sought extradition for both.
 In 2011, Tahawwur Hussain Rana was found guilty by the Indian courts for supporting an militant group responsible for the 2008 Mumbai attacks.
 Despite denying the charges, he challenged India's request to extradite him, which was supported by the US government.
 However, the court approved the extradition since Rana faced charges in India for criminal conspiracy, terrorism, and murder, all of which are covered by the US-India extradition agreement.In the same year, a federal court in Chicago convicted Rana for providing support to Lashkar-e-Taiba (LeT), an extremist group, and for his involvement in a failed plot against a Danish newspaper.
 However, he was cleared of any direct connection to the Mumbai attacks.
 In 2013, Rana was sentenced to 14 years in prison for these crimes.
 In 2020, he was released from prison in the US on compassionate grounds after contracting COVID-19.
 Later that year, he was arrested again after India renewed its request for his extradition.
 In May 2023, the Supreme Court of the United States approved Rana's extradition to India, which was confirmed by President Donald Trump on 13 February 2025.

 Extradition and custody of National Investigation Agency

 On 8 April 2025, after Rana's last plea to stop his extradition was rejected by the Supreme Court of the United States, a team of National Investigation Agency officers arrived in the United States to take Rana into custody.
 The plane carrying Rana reached the Palam Air base in New Delhi on 10 April 2025.
 He was immediately sent to an 18-day NIA custody by a special NIA court in Delhi.

 United States Marshals Service with NIA officials during the extradition of Tahawwur in USA.

 U.S. Marshals Service executed the Secretary’s surrender warrant by surrendering Rana to Indian authorities for transportation to India.

+Canadian citizenship loss

+On 23 February 2026, the Government of Canada stated that it would revoke Rana's Canadian citizenship.
+The reason was not attributed to charges of terrorism, but that Rana had falsely declared to have lived in Ottawa and Toronto for 4 years before applying for Canadian citizenship in the year 2000.
+The RCMP had investigated that Rana spent nearly all that time in Chicago, where he owned several businesses and properties.